KRLoyd/my_first_repository/README.md

-This project is to become familiar with _Git_
+This project is to become familiar with _Git_ and its commands.